-To address these challenges, a detailed characterization of GWG is essential before its use in concrete applications.
-This includes analyzing its chemical properties, such as silica and alkali content, as well as its physical properties, such as particle size distribution and surface area.
-Such assessments ensure that the material meets the required standards and delivers consistent and reliable performance.
+To address these challenges, a detailed characterization of GWG is essential before use in concrete applications.
+This includes analysing its chemical properties, such as silica and alkali content, as well as its physical properties, like particle size distribution and surface area.
+Such assessments ensure that the material meets the required standards and delivers consistent, reliable performance.
 In the revised manuscript, we emphasize the importance of understanding these regional variations and advocate for thorough testing and quality control measures to optimize the use of GP in concrete production, thereby ensuring both structural integrity and environmental sustainability.

 6.2.
-Environmental considerations of using ground glass as an SCM
+Environmental Considerations of Using Ground Glass as a SCM

-The primary contributor to embodied carbon emissions of concrete is Portland cement.
-This is associated with the manufacturing process of Portland cement, which involves calcination and chemical decomposition of limestone predominately and the fact that Portland cement is commonly used as the primary binder to produce concrete.
-Currently, one of the most popular and efficient ways to reduce the embodied carbon of concrete is to partially replace Portland cement in concrete with a SCM of proven performance and suitability, such as ground granulated blast furnace slag, FA, silica fume, or other pozzolanic materials.
+The primary contributor of embodied carbon emissions of concrete is Portland cement.
+This is associated with the manufacturing process of Portland cement which involves calcination and chemical decomposition of limestone predominately and the fact that Portland cement is commonly used as the primary binder to produce concrete.
+Currently, one of the most popular and efficient ways to reduce the embodied carbon of concrete is to partially replace Portland cement in concrete with a supplementary cementitious material of proven performance and suitability, such as ground granulated blast furnace slag, fly ash, silica fume or other pozzolanic materials.

-Recycled glass cullet, if regarded as a waste product, can be used to also lower the embodied carbon of concrete through replacing a quantity of Portland cement in the mix, which can be in the region of up to 20 to 30% depending on performance.
+Recycled glass cullet, if regarded as a waste product, can be used to also lower the embodied carbon of concrete through replacing a quantity of Portland cement in the mix which can be in the region of up to 20-30% depending on performance.
 However, understanding the exact carbon footprint reduction from using recycled glass in concrete depends on several factors.
-It is relatively well understood that the management of waste glass can be a worldwide issue [147-149] due to the nonbiodegradable nature of the material, which occupies landfill space and induces additional costs due to landfilling operations.
+It is relatively well understood that the management of waste glass can be a worldwide issue [147-149] due to the non-biodegradable nature of the material which occupies landfill space and induces additional costs due to landfilling operations.
 Therefore, its reuse in concrete would suggest that a certain quantity of the waste material will no longer be landfilled, saving associated energy and costs from landfilling the waste glass and producing Portland cement for use in concrete [150,151].

 Yet, a holistic perspective is required to understand the potential embodied carbon savings when recycled glass is used in concrete.
 Previous analyses have shown that the carbon footprint of recycled glass when used in concrete can be relatively low, indicating that recycled glass is a viable lower carbon cement alternative [152-154].
-Results from previous studies summarized in Bueno et al. [27] indicated if glass is recycled as an SCM, (-)0.48 kgCO2eq. could be averted per kilogram of recycled glass together with (-)3.23 MJ of energy.
+Results from previous studies summarised in Bueno et al. [27] indicated if glass is recycled as a supplementary cementitious material, (-)0.48 kgCO2eq. could be averted per kilogram of recycled glass together with (-)3.23 MJ of energy.
 In the same studies it was reported that traditional glass recycling (-)0.31 kgCO2eq. and (-)2.48 MJ of energy could be saved, while landfilling was estimated to result in net positive emissions (0.044 kgCO2eq.) and energy consumption (0.31 MJ).
 Therefore, consideration needs to be given to which kind of recycling/repurposing is of higher value.
-It should also be noted that recycling glass cullet to produce new glass offers savings in raw materials, specifically, 1 ton of recycled glass cullet saves approximately 590 kg of sand, 185 kg of soda ash, and 172 kg of limestone [155].
-As there is currently a global sand crisis with natural sand being extensively used for construction purposes, particularly for producing glass and concrete [156,157] the sustainability case for using ground glass as a pozzolan in concrete has to be extended to whether this deprives a valuable natural resource for manufacturing of glass.
+It should be also noted that recycling glass cullet to produce new glass offers savings in raw materials, specifically, one tonne of recycled glass cullet saves approximately 590kg of sand, 185kg of soda ash, and 172kg of limestone [155].
+As there is currently a global sand crisis with natural sand being extensively used for construction purposes, particularly for producing glass and concrete [156, 157] the sustainability case for using ground glass as a pozzolan in concrete has to be extended to whether this deprives a valuable natural resource for manufacturing of glass.